howtographql/howtographql/content/backend/graphql-ruby/0-introduction.md

 [Ruby](https://www.ruby-lang.org/en/) is general purpose programming language optimized for programmer happiness.
 One of its most popular frameworks for building web applications is called [Ruby on Rails](http://rubyonrails.org/).

 The Ruby ecosystem was one of the first to adopt [GraphQL](http://graphql.org/).
-A couple of popular Ruby on Rails applications like [Github](https://github.com/) and [Shopify](https://www.shopify.com/) are using it production already.
+A couple of popular Ruby on Rails applications like [Github](https://github.com/) and [Shopify](https://www.shopify.com/) are using it in production already.

 In this chapter you'll learn how to build your very own [GraphQL](http://graphql.org/) server using the following technologies: